 The timestamp of the block that contains the DID document transaction is the versionTime of the DID document and resolvable as such.

+A.2.3 DID Revocation Transaction

 The DID revocation is funded by the preceding DID document transaction.
 The transaction has one input which MUST spend the UTXO of the preceding DID document transaction.
 The transaction MUST one output with value 0, which makes it unspendable.
 The DID revocation transaction, when present, is thus the last transaction in the DID chain and invalidates the DID.